 SMS is the most available communication channel that can be easily leveraged to create a great user experience.

-Singapore’s Public Utilities Board (PUB), the national water agency, uses SMS services to constantly engage their customers with account updates and notifications of upcoming storms and expected flood areas to avoid.
+Singapore’s Public Utilities Board (PUB) for example, uses SMS services to constantly engage their customers with account updates and notifications of upcoming storms and expected flood areas to avoid.

 This reduces anxiety and satisfies customers that their needs are being heard and will be responded to.